-My publishers, Cranachan, will publish a Reflective Reading guide for Fir for Luck later in the year!
+My publishers, Cranachan, will publish a Reflective Reading guide for Fir for Luck later in 2019!
 In addition, there are free Highland Clearances resources for teachers on my blog.
 Find them here.

 Author Visits and Events

 As a qualified English and Drama teacher, I have a lot of experience with young people and am keen to get them up on their feet!
 I frequently work in both primary and secondary schools, but am also happy to do site-specific events.

 I am very happy to visit schools, libraries, festivals and events and can provide:

 - creative writing activities (including Active Learning approaches) for primary or secondary schools